 GP ADHD Prescribing in South Australia

-- Only specialists (psychiatrists/paediatricians) can initiate stimulant prescriptions
+- Only specialists (psychiatrists/paediatricians) could initiate stimulant prescriptions

 - GPs limited to shared-care continuation after specialist initiation